310mc/https-310mc.github.io-tl/source/_posts/supervillain/minitalk/chiaki_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
             Oh!
 I almost forgot to *actually* say it.
-The title is — "Supervillains"!
+The title is — ‘Supervillains’!

             The documents they showed me finally removed the "tentative" disclaimer from the title.
 The moment I saw that, I felt emotional, like "ah, at last!"
 			{% endbubble %}